 You can then inspect any metering warnings in the Services Director VA and resolve them.
-See "Understanding Metering Discrepancy Warnings" on page 225.
+See "Understanding Metering Discrepancy Warnings" below.

-Note: Monitoring that gives rise to metering alerts and notifications is enabled by default.
-You can change this setting if required from the System > General Settings page, see "Updating Metering Alerts and Notifications Settings" on page 118.
+Monitoring that gives rise to metering alerts and notifications is enabled by default.
+You can change this setting if required from the System > General Settings page, see "Updating Metering Alerts and Notifications Settings" on page 134.